High jump: History

 American and Soviet jumpers were the most successful for the next four decades, and they pioneered the straddle technique.
 Straddle jumpers took off as in the Western roll but rotated their torso, belly-down, around the bar, obtaining the most efficient and highest clearance up to that time.
-Straddle jumper Charles Dumas was the first to clear 7 ft (2.13m), in 1956.
+Straddle jumper Charles Dumas was the first to clear 7 feet (2.13 m), in 1956.
 American John Thomas pushed the world mark to in 1960.
 Valeriy Brumel of the Soviet Union took over the event for the next four years, radically speeding up his approach run.
 He took the record up to and won the gold medal of the 1964 Tokyo Olympics, before a motorcycle accident in 1965 ended his career.